Evan Matthews, Executive Director

 Office of Policy and Management

-Garrett Eucalitto serves as Undersecretary for Transportation Policy and Planning at the state of Connecticut’s Office of Policy and Management (OPM).
+Zack Hyde serves as a Policy and Communications Associate for Comprehensive Planning and Intergovernmental Policy at the state of Connecticut’s Office of Policy and Management (OPM).
 As the Governor’s staff agency responsible for policy and budget formulation, OPM also plays a key role in land use, capital development, and transportation financing.
-Before joining OPM, Garrett spent six years as a staff member with former U.S. Senator Joseph I. Lieberman.
-He served as senior Legislative Assistant, where he advised the Senator on appropriations, transportation, infrastructure, and the environment, as well as the federal response to Superstorm Sandy.
+Zack works predominantly on transportation policy and legislative affairs.
+Before joining OPM, he spent four years working in a variety of roles within Governor Malloy’s Executive Office.

 Pamela K. Elkow